Mihovil Nakić: Club career

 Nakić spent most of his club career in Cibona, which he helped win back-to-back EuroLeague titles in 1985 and 1986, as well as the Saporta Cup in 1987, always supporting his great teammate, Dražen Petrović.
 He also won the 1982 Saporta Cup with Cibona.
 He was nominated for the EuroLeague's 50 Greatest Contributors list in 2008.

-Yugoslavia national team
+National team career

 With the senior Yugoslav national basketball team, Nakić won the gold medal at the 1980 Summer Olympic Games, and the bronze medal at the 1984 Summer Olympic games.
 He also was a part of the Yugoslavian national team that won the bronze medal at the 1979 EuroBasket.

 Post-playing career

 After his playing career, Nakić served as Cibona's sports director.